-It has been one of the most exciting and spectacular bridge-building projects in recent years: the new Ruhr Canal bridge between Duisburg and Mülheim has now opened.
+It has become one of the most exciting and spectacular bridge-building projects of recent years: the new Ruhr Canal bridge between Duisburg and Mülheim has been put into operation.
 Deutsche Bahn invested around EUR 30 million in the project.
-DB Engineering & Consulting were responsible for the construction supervision.
+DB Engineering & Consulting was responsible for the construction supervision.

 Free-flowing rail transport for the next 100 years

 Not many people know that Duisburg is a city of bridges and has more bridges than Venice or St. Petersburg.
-Some of these bridges are already approaching the end of their service lives – such as the old truss bridge over the Ruhr Canal built in 1925.
-This is mainly used for long-distance passenger transport on the Duisburg/Mülheim (a.d.R.) line.
+Some of these bridges are already approaching the end of their service lives – such as the old truss bridge over the Ruhr Canal built in 1925, which is mainly used for long-distance passenger transport on the Duisburg/Mülheim (a.d.R.) line.

 Deutsche Bahn invested EUR 30 million in refurbishing this structure last year – EUR 15 million of which went on the construction of the replacement bridge.
-The objective was and is that the new rail bridge should ensure free-flowing rail operations for at least the next one hundred years.
+The objective was and is, for the new rail bridge to ensure free-flowing rail operations for at least the next one hundred years.
 The structure crosses the Ruhr Canal, the L140 highway as well as a cycle track and footpath.

 A colossus is created from 1,600 metric tons of steel

 The steel construction of the bridge weighing 1,600 metric tons consists of more than 100 individual parts, which came from Poland via special and heavy transport deliveries.
 These components were inspected and then permanently installed and connected in situ at the construction site.
 Particularly important weld seams were inspected using ultrasound and x-ray technology.
 The steel colossus is 137 m long, 14.65 m high and 8.29 m wide.
 Due to the gigantic dimensions, design work started four years ago.

 Rolling and floating 1,600 metric tons of material into place